Share your feelings without fear of consequence or judgement

 You can use our time in whatever way feels comfortable to you and know you have someone who you can speak freely with who will listen to you with empathy and without judgment.

-Donations are appreciated
+Donations are required

-for our befriending service
+for our befriending service to cover costs

 African American young teenage boy having problems.